huggingface/hub-docs/docs/hub/spaces-sdks-docker-livebook.md

 If your Space Hardware is configured to use a GPU accelerator, you can configure Livebook to leverage it.

-Go to the Settings page of your Space and create a secret called `XLA_TARGET` with the value `cuda118`.
+Go to the Settings page of your Space and create a secret called `XLA_TARGET` with the value `cuda12` (this value may differ, depending on the Nx/EXLA versions you use, see [elixir-nx/xla](https://github.com/elixir-nx/xla?tab=readme-ov-file#xla_target) for the latest reference).

 Restart your Space and start using Livebook with a GPU.